orthanc-team/orthanc-auth-service/minimal-setup/basic-auth/README.md

 - an `orthanc-auth-service` container that generates and validates tokens.
 - an `orthanc-nginx` container acting as a reverse proxy in front of the other containers.

+# Warning

+**Disclaimer**: this sample is provided 'as is' without any guarantee.
+Don't use it in production unless you perfectly understand every part of it.

+Before you use it in production:
+- make sur to pin the container versions in the `docker-compose.yml` file (e.g, replace `osimis/orthanc` generic name by the latest version available that day e.g `osimis/orthanc:23.3.0`).
+- update all hardcoded passwords and secret keys (search for `change-me`).

 # Starting the setup

 To start the setup, type: `docker compose up`